huntt1/huntt1.github.io/Project2.md

 ### Crime Free Areas in Baltimore
 The below map was created using my edited/cleaned up Violent crime point vector file containing all violent crime from 2012-2017.
 I gave all points a 1000 foot buffer and then dissolved the file.
 Below we will blow up two of the main violent crime free areas.
 ![crime_3](https://user-images.githubusercontent.com/42807766/48442800-33b0ce00-e75d-11e8-9f1f-68edf4f99ffe.png)

+As you would think, the safest places in Baltimore are parks and industrial areas. cemeteries arent bad either.